greenelab/deep-review/all-sections.md

 maintenance of cellular integrity, metabolism, transcription/translation, and cell-cell communication.
-Complete description of protein structures and functions is a fundamental step towards understanding biological life and also highly relevant in the development of therapeutics and drugs.
+Complete description of protein structures and functions is a fundamental step towards understanding biological life and also highly relevant to the development of therapeutics and drugs.
 UnitProt currently has about 94 millions of protein sequences.
 Even if we remove redundancy at 50% sequence identity level, UnitProt still has about 20 millions of protein sequences.
 However, fewer than 100,000 proteins